 - pyrethrins-Highly toxic to bees.
 Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

-- imidacloprid (Admire Pro/generics) at 7 to 10.5 fl oz/a chemigation or root drench.
+- imidacloprid (Admire Pro and generics) at 7 to 10.5 fl oz/a chemigation or root drench, depending on label.
 Do not apply prior to bloom or when bees are actively foraging.
 Do not apply more than 10.5 oz product/a per growing season.
+REI 12 hr.
 PHI 21 days.